 Carbohydrate needs can be determined based on current body weight.
-Six to 10 grams of carbohydrate per kilogram of body weight is a general recommendation for calculating daily carbohydrate needs for athletes.21 It should noted that an even wider range (i.e., 3-12 g/kg) has been suggested in certain instances.^{22,23} Clearly, individual carbohydrate needs can vary greatly.
-Using the general recommendation of 6-10 g/kg, an athlete who weighs 60 kg would require 360-600 grams of carbohydrates per day.
+Five to 10 grams of carbohydrate per kilogram (kg) of body weight is a general recommendation for calculating daily carbohydrate needs for athletes.^{21-23} This method shows clearly that individual carbohydrate needs can vary greatly.
+An athlete who weighs 60 kg requires 300-600 grams of carbohydrates per day versus a 90-kg athlete whose estimate reaches the range of 450-900 grams.
 The large range in recommendations allows for changes in exercise intensity, environmental conditions, and personal preferences, as well as type and quantity of daily physical activity.
-Table 3.6 provides suggested daily carbohydrate intake recommendations for a variety of activity levels.
+Recreational athletes who are exercising three to five times per week will require amounts at the low end of the range.
+Competitive athletes and recreational athletes training 6 to 7 days per week, and sometimes multiple workouts a day, will require carbohydrate intakes at the higher end of the range.